 #DemsMustPay: The Hotep Jesus Reparations Initiative

 I love creative, critical thinkers.
 They are the ones shaping culture via the virtual space.

 One of my go-to influencers in this conservative space is Hotep Jesus.
 You may recall I mentioned him and his Hotep team as the leaders of Hotep Nation.

 Back in 2018, I noticed a divide within the overall Black Conservative Movement.
 We had those who appealed strongly to Right-wing mainstream audiences and many others who saw another route for reaching Black voters.
 (Hence, why I launched The Conscious Black Conservative Movement.)

 As I became more vocal in my views regarding our lame and futile attempts to reach Black voters, I caught the attention of other Black Conservatives who felt the same way.

 In my forthcoming book entitled Conscious Black Conservatism, I prove that within the general base, there are many of us who are conscious or aware of external and internal issues that Black Americans must address.
 But rather than using liberal tactics (such as expanded social programs), we implement conservative solutions with the people in our communities.

 Enter Hotep Jesus, whose views regarding race and politics are based on principles rather than politics.
 Like Tree of Logic, Sonnie Johnson, and myself, he can speak on the Right and Left because we focus on morality rather than MSM talking points.

-Recently, Hotep Jesus created a new hashtag called #DemsMustPay, and let me tell you: I absolutely love it!
+A while ago, Hotep Jesus created a new hashtag called #DemsMustPay, and let me tell you: I absolutely love it!